Northern Irish cuisine: Champ

+Irish stew

+A hearty stew, traditionally made with root vegetables and lamb or mutton, but also commonly with beef.
+As in all traditional folk dishes, the exact recipe is not consistent from time to time or place to place.

-Vegetable soup
+Vegetable broth

 A vegetable soup made throughout Ulster contains carrots, celery, thin leeks and parsley, thickened with red lentils and barley.
 Packets of these six ingredients are often sold together as “soup veg”.

 Dulse

 Dulse is a seaweed snack food.
 Originally, it was harvested by fishermen for income supplementation when fishing was meager.

 Pasties

 Pasties are made from a mixture of sausage meat, onions, and mashed potato, shaped like a burger and spiced with black pepper.
 They can be ordered battered from most chip shops.

+Tobacco onions

+A popular side dish or topping made from thinly sliced onions that are coated in seasoned flour and then deep-fried until they are crispy and golden brown.

 Ulster fry

 The best known traditional dish in Northern Ireland is the Ulster fry.
 An Ulster fry, although not originally particularly associated with breakfast time, has in recent decades been marketed as Northern Ireland's version of a cooked breakfast.
 It is distinguishable from a full breakfast by its griddle breads—soda bread and potato bread, fried (or occasionally grilled) until crisp and golden, and sometimes also includes small pancakes.
 Bacon, sausages, an egg, and (as a modern development) tomato and sometimes mushrooms complete the dish.
 It is usually served with tea and toast.